Wilmington, NC Car Accident Injury Lawyer

 96 W. Salisbury Street

 Compensation available for your auto, truck and motorcycle accident injuries

-The Wilmington, North Carolina auto accident lawyers at Marcari, Russotto, Spencer & Balaban, PC have experience to estimate the types and amounts of compensation available to clients after a car, motorcycle or tractor trailer truck accident, based on solid research and history.
+The Wilmington, North Carolina auto accident lawyers at Marcari, Russotto, Spencer & Balaban P.C. have the experience needed to estimate the types and amounts of compensation available to clients after a car, motorcycle or tractor-trailer truck accident, based on solid research and history.